|

 announce any grandiose plans for writing, who are quietly and patiently

 laboring on substantive works that they have long nurtured.
-Moreover, based on common experience of
+Moreover, based on common experience of the

-time is necessary for past events to settle before one can hope to have great
+is necessary for past events to settle before one can hope to have great

 works drawn from them.
 Indeed, a